toivoh/PatternDispatch.jl/README.md

-Symbols in signatures are replaced by pattern variables by default (symbols in the position of function names and at the right hand side of `::` are not).
+Symbols in signatures are replaced by pattern variables by default (symbols in the position of function names and at the right hand side of `::` are currently not).
 To use the _value_ of a variabe at the point of method definition, it can be interpolated into the method signature:

     @pattern f5($nothing) = 1